nib Income Protection

 As the name suggests, Permanent Disability cover provides you with additional protection in the event that your injury or illness leaves you permanently disabled.
 You can select a benefit amount anywhere between $50,000 and $500,000.
 There is a six month waiting period on this option.

 How much will these optional covers cost?

-Whether or not you choose to include Involuntary Unemployment or Permanent Disability cover, the amount of your overall premium will be based on a range of factors.
+Whether or not you choose to include Involuntary Unemployment or Permanent Disability cover, the amount of your overall premium charged will be based on a range of factors.